Specialist Resource Bases (SRBs)

 - Permanent placement at an autism or Deaf base

 - Temporary sessional placement at a base while attending home school for up to 4 terms depending on need

 - Outreach (in-school) support to a child at their mainstream school.
 This may include support for staff at the mainstream school too.

 All children and young people attending all types of bases will have individual learning plans.
 They are supported in a specialist class and will attend mainstream classes in varying amounts of time, alongside whole school activities where appropriate.

-If a child is attending a temporary sessional base a plan will be agreed to support the child’s return to their home school.
+If a child is attending a temporary sessional base a plan will be agreed to support their return to the home school.